On Saturday the 13th May, 28 teams from 21 Counties attended the All Ireland U14 blitz in Portlaoise GAA grounds, Laois.

 It was an early start for the teams with registration from 8.30am to 9.15am and our first games throwing in at 10am.

-Tipperary, last year’s division 2 champions were now in the 2017 division 1 Final after winning all their games and they were to face a strong Galway side who also won all three games in their group.
+Tipperary, last year’s division 2 champions, continued their stunning progress by developing to the 2017 Division 1 Final after winning all their games and they were to face a strong Galway side who also won all three games in their group.

-Galway had a tough group to come out of with the likes of Kerry A, Kildare and Meath.
+Galway, who were to be the opposition side for Tipperary in the final, had already proven their class by coming through a tough group with the likes of Kerry A, Kildare and Meath.

 The Final was played in great spirits with a great amount of support from parent and friend for both Galway and Tipperary.

 Galway came out on top and were crowned the 2017 All Ireland U14 Division 1 champions.
 Referee for the Final was Angela Gallagher, Dublin.